-Permitted trails should be built at existing grade within the 100-year floodplain and generally set back a minimum of 120 feet from the edge of the river, with the area between the trail and the river maintained as a natural riparian buffer.
-This provides at minimum buffer depth necessary to protect stream ecology and water quality and reduces the risk of stream bank erosion which could threaten the structural integrity of the trail.
+Permitted trails should be built at existing grade within the 100-year floodplain and generally set back to a minimum of 120 feet from the edge of the river.
+The area between the trail and the river should be maintained as a natural riparian buffer.
+This provides a minimum buffer depth necessary to protect stream ecology and water quality and reduces the risk of stream bank erosion which could threaten the structural integrity of the trail.
+TP